 The light blue “mild insulin resistance” line is based on my ketone and glucose tests when I started trying to wrap my head around low carb/keto.

 I enthusiastically started adding generous amounts of fat from all the yummy stuff (cheese, butter, cream, peanut butter, BPC etc) in the hope of achieving higher ketone levels and therefore weight loss, but I just got fatter and more inflamed as you can see in the photo on the left.

 My blood tests suggested I was developing fatty liver in my mid-30s!
 And I thought I was doing it right with lots of bacon and BPC?!?!?

-The photo on the right is after I worked out how to decrease the insulin load of my diet and learning about intermittent fasting.
-I realised that ENDOGENOUS ketosis and weight loss is caused by a lower dietary insulin load, not more EXOGENOUS fat on your plate or in your coffee cup.
+The photo on the right is after I worked out how to decrease the insulin load of my diet and learned about intermittent fasting.
+I realised that ENDOGENOUS ketosis and weight loss are caused by a lower dietary insulin load, not more EXOGENOUS fat on your plate or in your coffee cup.

 I recently had my HbA1c tested at 4.9%.
 It’s getting there.
 But knowing what I know now about the importance of glucose control, I would love to lose a bit more weight and see my HbA1c even lower.

-Part of the reasons shelling out the money for the exogenous ketones was to see if it would provide a fuel source that didn’t need insulin for my wife Monica who has Type 1 Diabetes.
+Part of the reason for shelling out the money for the exogenous ketones was to see if it would provide a fuel source that didn’t need insulin for my wife Monica who has Type 1 Diabetes.